emehrkay/gizmo/README.md

 A [graph](http://en.wikipedia.org/wiki/Graph_(mathematics\)) is defined as a representation of a set of objects where some pairs of objects are connected by links.
 The objects are commonly referred to as nodes or vertices and links as edges.
 Vertices are your objects and edges are the connections between your objects.

 Gizmo's entity module contians definitions for `Vertex` and `Edge` objects.
-You will extend these to create custom model definitions or you can use the `GenericVertex` for vertices and `GenericEdge` for edges.
+You will extend these to create custom entity definitions or you can use the `GenericVertex` for vertices and `GenericEdge` for edges.

 #### Models

-Gizmo allows you to interact with the graph server by either sending a string to the server, sending a Gremlinpy object, or by invoking and using models.
-Using the entity `Vertex` and `Edge` objects for your models will give you more power, flexibility, and control when writing your applications.
+Gizmo allows you to interact with the graph server by either sending a string to the server, sending a Gremlinpy object, or by invoking and using entities.
+Using the entity `Vertex` and `Edge` objects for your entities will give you more power, flexibility, and control when writing your applications.

 Gizmo uses the `_label` property to identify which entity should be loaded when the data is returned from the server, if it is undefined, or not found, Gizmo will attempt to load a `GenericVertex` or `GenericEdge` object.
 By default Gizmo uses the class name to fill in the `_label` property converting CamelCasing to lower_underscore (camel_casing).
 This can be manually overwritten by defining a `_node_label` member on the entity.
 This is useful if you find yourself repeating entity names.